malaksayour/hslam_ros2/README.md

 ## Project Description

 The FSLAM project is an implementation of a visual simultaneous localization and mapping algorithm.
-It utilizes the ROS (Robot Operating System) Noetic and is designed for Ubuntu 20.04.
+It utilizes the ROS 2 (Robot Operating System) foxy and is designed for Ubuntu 20.04.